alexs2112/University-Notes/2023-Winter/ARKY328/Midterm 4.md

 	 - Classical heritage for building inspiration, traditional cut stone methods for public buildings, didn't use Roman concrete
 	 - Rebirth of Athens: sponsored by Emperor Hadrian, reoriented to focus on Roman Agora with library and University
 	 - Roman Thessaloniki: Sided with Roman victors during early Republic, favoured regional center, rebuilt their town walls
-	 - 2nd Century: Slwo introduction of concrete and brick, Roman games become popular, theaters set in hills w/ Roman styles
+	 - 2nd Century: Slow introduction of concrete and brick, Roman games become popular, theaters set in hills w/ Roman styles
 		 - Constructing aqueducts were significant improvements.
 Most spectacular: Hadrianic aqueduct of Corinth (100km long)
  - **Women in Roman Greece**: Elite women had more civic influence than Hellenistic period (Roman customs), new public offices
 	 - Many statues & honorific inscriptions dedicated to elite women.
 New offices of gymnasiarchs and managing public revenue